Transferring Learning Trajectories of Neural Networks: Experiments

 In the previous section, we obtained the transferred parameters that achieve non-trivial accuracy without any direct training.
-Here we evaluate how efficiently the transferred parameters can be trained in their subsequent training, by training for $10$ epochs on the same dataset as the source trajectory being trained on.
+Here we evaluate how efficiently the transferred parameters can be trained in their subsequent training, by training them on the same dataset for same epochs as the source trajectory.
 We started each training from the transferred parameter $\theta_{\transf,\pi_t}^t$ at the best trajectory step $t$ in Figure~\ref{figure:transfer between random and pretrained inits}.
 Figure~\ref{figure:fine-tuning of the transferred parameters} shows the validation accuracies for each epoch in the training of the transferred parameters.
-In the random initialization scenario, although the differences between the methods seem quite small (Figure~\ref{figure:fine-tuning on CIFAR-10 with transferred params},~\ref{figure:fine-tuning on ImageNet with transferred params}), the mean values still follow a similar trend as in the transfer experiments in Figure~\ref{figure:transfer between random and pretrained inits}.
+In all cases, the transferred parameter can be trained faster than standard training from random/pre-trained initializations (denoted by \textbf{Standard Training}).
+In the random initialization scenario (\ref{figure:fine-tuning on CIFAR-10 with transferred params}), there seem almost no difference between four transfer methods.
 This is because the Naive baseline also achieves non-trivial accuracy already when transferred in this scenario.
-On the other hand, in the pre-trained initialization scenario, the parameters transferred by our methods and the Oracle baseline learns the datasets faster than the parameters transferred by the Naive baseline (Figure~\ref{figure:fine-tuning on Cars with transferred params}, \ref{figure:fine-tuning on CUB with transferred params}).
-Thus the benefit of the transferred parameters seems to be greater in the pre-trained initialization scenario than in the random initialization scenario.
+On the other hand, in the pre-trained scenarios (\ref{figure:fine-tuning on CIFAR-100 with transferred params}), (\ref{figure:fine-tuning on Cars with transferred params}), (\ref{figure:fine-tuning on CUB with transferred params}), the parameters transferred by our methods and the Oracle baseline learns the datasets faster than the parameters transferred by the Naive baseline.
+Thus the benefit of the transferred parameters seems to be greater especially in the pre-trained initialization scenario than in the random initialization scenario.